Alaska LNG – no lessons learned from Australia

 It seems just like the world does not want to learn even in the face of looming disaster.
 Australia should have been a warning to everyone around but it’s not.

-To the casual observer, it would just look like the world is crazy on LNG and the bigger and more expensive the projects are, the better.
+To the casual observer, it would just look like the world is crazy on LNG, and the bigger and more expensive the projects are, the better.
 But many seem to have forgotten a fundamental truth.

-And the higher prices go, the stronger the drug called bull market becomes.
+And the higher prices go, the stronger the drug called the bull market becomes.
 Project developers easily get addicted to these high prices as they make many projects – that would otherwise never fly – worthwhile or sometimes even seemingly profitable.

 Someone will have to take the hit and that’s either the customer of the project who bought way too expensive and starts to subsidize its LNG purchasing portfolio with money from healthy operations or the project developer as he cannot generate enough income to cover his installments plus OPEX anymore.